Talis Aspire talks to several systems and you will need to make sure that all our systems can talk to yours.

 This first section details IP addresses of connections that will be inbound into your or your vendor’s network.

 Your library management system

 Requests to your library system will be for library availability and catalogue record lookup.
 Typically these will be z39.50 services or vendor specific availability services.

 The exact port numbers that these inbound requests will use will vary.

-- Capita library management systems network ports
+- ESS library management systems network ports

 - Innovative Interfaces library management systems network ports

 - SirsiDynix library management systems network ports